pdjr-signalk/pdjr-skplugin-devantech/README.md

 channel a PUT handler that translates state change requests into relay device operating commands.

-Devantech modules are not consistent in providing positive confirmative responses to relay operating commands and are somewhat inconsistent in the ways in which they can be cajoled into reporting module status.
+Devantech modules are not consistent in providing confirmative responses to relay operating commands and are somewhat inconsistent in the ways in which they can be cajoled into reporting module status.
 The plugin ensures that: